mantidproject/mantid/docs/source/release/v5.0.0/mantidworkbench.rst

 - You can now search for functions when doing fits.
 - A help button has been added to the fitting add function dialog.
 - The progress reporting for scripts has been vastly improved and now reports at the line level.
+- Warnings from the Python ``warnings`` module are now show as warnings and not errors in the log display.

 Bugfixes
 ########